Help For Your Florida Personal Injury Case

 Hiring legal counsel will get your case started.
 After you have received medical treatment, you know the bill is coming.
 A personal injury attorney can help you determine whether you can pay it and how you can pay it.
 This is also the time to begin the investigation into your case and preserve critical evidence if need be.
 The attorney that you hire will contact the responsible parties or insurance companies to place them on notice of your claim and request applicable policy information under Florida law.
 This information will be critical in putting together an appropriate strategy for your case.

-As a Lakeland personal injury lawyer, I have handled a number of different cases that involve different subject areas including car accidents, truck accidents, motorcycle accidents, slip and fall or trip and fall injuries on dangerous conditions, product liability, burn or scalding injuries, and dog bites.
+As a Lakeland personal injury lawyer, I have handled a number of different cases that involve different subject areas including car accidents, truck accidents, motorcycle accidents, slip and fall or trip and fall injuries on dangerous conditions, product liability, burn or scalding injuries, dog bites, and injuries to children at daycare.
 Each different type of case should be investigated appropriately to preserve evidence for your case.
 In some cases, the first thing your attorney will often do is visit the scene of the accident to look for crucial evidence even while you are still in the hospital.
 You may also need someone to get photographs while the condition that hurt you still exists or before the other vehicle involved in the collision has been disposed of.

 Read more to learn more about specific terms used in Florida personal injury cases.

 Contact a Lakeland Personal Injury Attorney for a Free Case Review Today

 If you or a family member has suffered a personal injury, please contact Russo Law to discuss the merits of your case with a personal injury attorney.
 The facts and circumstances of every personal injury case are unique.
 A consultation with a Lakeland personal injury lawyer is free.
 Representing you is our privilege.